Skip the queue and step into an architectural wonder!

 The Basilica Cistern (Yerebatan Sarnıcı), is one of Istanbul's most remarkable historic landmarks and one of the city’s most popular attractions.
 A basilica, but not in the religious sense, but in the public building sense.
 A subterranean wonder that combines Byzantine engineering brilliance with mysterious charm.

-The Basilica Cistern is near the Hagia Sophia mosque in the Sultanahmet district, and the ancient water reservoir is an unmissable destination as it will be unlike anything you’ve seen before!
+The Basilica Cistern is near the Hagia Sophia mosque in the Sultanahmet district, and the ancient water reservoir is an unmissable destination, as it will be unlike anything you’ve seen before!

 The building covers 9,800 square metres and has a capacity to hold 100,000 tons of water!
 It has 336 marble columns, each of which is 9 metres high and they are arranged in 12 rows in order to support the vaulted ceilings.
-Two of these columns feature carvings of Medusa heads as bases, which is an intriguing feature shrouded in myth and speculation as nobody knows why it was done!
+Two of these columns feature carvings of Medusa heads as bases, which is an intriguing feature shrouded in myth and speculation as it appears that nobody actually knows why it was done!

 The best time to visit the Basilica Cistern is either early in the morning close to opening time or later in the afternoon to try and avoid the crowds.
 It does get busy as it’s on a lot of people’s ‘Things to do in Istanbul’ lists!